antzie/Portfolio-Website/README.md

 # Portfolio-Website
-Template for a personal porlio page built using HTML and CSS.
+Template for a personal portfolio page built using HTML and CSS.
 Responsive across mobile, tablet and desktop browsers Includes responsive navbars, links and layout.
 Part of Udacity's Full Stack Nanodegree.

 ## Installation.